HarshaVenkat55/StreamViewer/README.md

   - User will be able to post messages to the chat session for the livestream he's viewing
   - All messages from Kevin to Natalie's livestream chat are stored in the php's mysql database

--> posts.db file consists of the database name, table name and table structure to be created in php's mysql database i.e phpmyadmin(http://localhost/phpmyadmin/).
+-> posts.db file consists of the table structure to be created in php's postgresSql database.

+-> The applications Live link: https://streamviewer18.herokuapp.com/